Rosemary Salmon

 Rosemary Salmon was the first and youngest woman to be crowned Miss Uganda on 5 November 1967. and also the first Ugandan to participate in an International beauty pageant.
 She was a Ugandan of British descent.

-Personal life and education
+Background and education

-Rosemary was a student at Makerere University.
+She was a student at Makerere University.
 She is the grand mother of Sharon Angella Nalukenge Salmon alias Sharon O.

 Career

 Rosemary was crowned Miss Uganda on 5 November 1967 at Apollo Hotel which is now known as Sheraton Kampala Hotel by the 1966 Miss World, Reina Faria who was from India.She was among the six African entrants at the 1967 Miss World beauty pageant at the Lyceum Ballroom in London, a competition that was won by Madeleine Hartog of Peru on 16 November 1967 The six African contents came from Gambia, Ghana, Kenya, Nigeria, Tanzania and Uganda.